AvianNetwork/Avian/README.md

 The success of the Ethereum ERC 20 token shows the demand for tokenized assets that use another blockchain.
 Tokens offer many advantages to traditional shares or other participation mechanisms such as faster transfer, possibly increased user control and censorship resistance and reduction or elimination of the need for trusted third parties.

 Bitcoin also has the capability of serving as the rails for tokens by using projects such as Omnilayer, RSK or Counterparty.
 However, neither Bitcoin nor Ethereum was specifically designed for facilitating ownership of other assets.

-RavencoinClassic is designed to be a use case specific blockchain designed to efficiently handle one specific function: the transfer of assets from one party to another.
+RavencoinLite is designed to be a use case specific blockchain designed to efficiently handle one specific function: the transfer of assets from one party to another.

 Bitcoin is and always should be focused on its goals of being a better form of money.
 Bitcoin developers will unlikely prioritize improvements or features which are specifically beneficial to the facilitation of token transfers.
-One goal of the RavencoinClassic project is to see if a use case specific blockchain and development effort can create code which can either improve existing structures like Bitcoin or provide advantages for specific use cases.
+One goal of the RavencoinLite project is to see if a use case specific blockchain and development effort can create code which can either improve existing structures like Bitcoin or provide advantages for specific use cases.

 In the new global economy, borders and jurisdictions will be less relevant as more assets are tradable and trade across borders is increasingly frictionless.
 In an age where people can move significant amounts of wealth instantly using Bitcoin, global consumers will likely demand the same efficiency for their securities and similar asset holdings.

 For such a global system to work it will need to be independent of regulatory jurisdictions.
 This is not due to ideological belief but practicality: if the rails for blockchain asset transfer are not censorship resistance and jurisdiction agnostic, any given jurisdiction may be in conflict with another.
 In legacy systems, wealth was generally confined in the jurisdiction of the holder and therefore easy to control based on the policies of that jurisdiction.
 Because of the global nature of blockchain technology any protocol level ability to control wealth would potentially place jurisdictions in conflict and will not be able to operate fairly.